addrummond/live_server_actions/examples/quotes/README.md

 # Quotes

-This example presents the user with a choice of fruits via a dropdown and then, on pressing a button, asks the server to choose a random inspirational quote about the chosen fruit.
+This example presents the user with a choice of fruits via a dropdown.
+When a button is pressed, a server action is called which returns an inspirational quote about the chosen fruit.

 ## assets/js/quotes.tsx
 ```tsx